 - Lack of punctuation and clarity.

 - Not written in a legal language, which means it can be interpreted in different ways (will, shall, should, would, may, and must have been used interchangeably).

-- Layout and format in unprofessional, lacking proper numbering of clauses and paragraphs.
+- The layout and format in unprofessional, lacking proper numbering of clauses and paragraphs.

-- Absence of self-proving affidavit that can be helpful when the witnesses are not available.
+- The absence of a self-proving affidavit can be helpful when the witnesses are not available.

 - The second step works on drafting the estate plans as their lawyers start evaluating the financial, patrimonial, and personal situations of their Muslim clients, after which they come up with an estate plan that is right for clients.

 - The final step is based on the execution of the plan.
 If you ever think of consulting Islamic will USA for estate planning then they will schedule a meeting with you as soon as your documents are finalized.
 They have witnesses available free of cost as required by Sharia Islamic law.
 They will mail you your finalized files in a week or two after signing.

 Fill in below To Get Islamic Will Template